learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tYou can calculate a mean and standard deviation for all of these"
     correct: false
-- !Structured
-  question: "8.\tWhich of the following demonstrates an example of socially desirable responding on a self-reported measure?"
+- question: "8.\tWhich of the following demonstrates an example of socially desirable responding on a self-reported measure?"
   answers:
   - answer: "a.\tA participant falsely claims that they have experienced hallucinations because they want to mess with the researchers"
     correct: false